Sullivan County, NY

 Here are a few more links to help you see all that Sullivan County has to offer.

-To view homes for sale in Sullivan County click the box below:
+To view all the currently listed homes for sale in Sullivan County click the box below:

 Culture abounds in Sullivan County.
 Perhaps its most famous arts center is the Bethel Woods Center for the Arts, located on the site of the 1969 Woodstock Rock Concert.
 Bethel Woods features a large outdoor amphitheater, which hosts a wide variety of world-class musical performers.
 From rock stars like Elton John and Janet Jackson to the Boston Pops and Neil Sedaka with the New Jersey Symphony Orchestra.
 The center also houses a museum about Woodstock, and the social and cultural of the ‘60s and ‘70s.
 Every year, Bethel Woods holds a spectacular Harvest Festival, which blends a traditional farmers’ market and a diverse craft village, museum, educational programming and a range of performing arts to celebrate the diverse talent and rich bounty of the region.